It’s been a little time since my last post, so breaking out of tradition here I am.:-)

 This piece is one of my newer pieces and it was created after seeing the movie Alice in Wonderland.
 I absolutely love Tim Burton’s style!

 The chain was inspired by Nancy L. T. Hamilton she is an awesome jewelry artist who has some really great video tutorials on her website.
 The center pendant is a design I created.
 It definitely was not easy using the 28 gauge wire on the sides, took me three times on each side to get it right.
-The center is created using the basic pendant wrap setting, with a couple of different twist here and there.
-After finding couple of really good free wire wrap pendent tutorials online and reading through them a couple of times and making a few changes to the way I like aesthetically.
+The center is created using the basic pendant wrap setting, with a couple of different twists here and there.
+After finding a couple of really good free wire wrap pendant tutorials online and reading through them a couple of times and making a few changes to the way I like aesthetically.
 I was ready to take it to the next level.

 The clasp is pretty much a story in itself… to be honest it was a pain in the butt.
-I didn’t want to use a store bought clasp, it definitely had to be handmade.
+I didn’t want to use a store-bought clasp, it definitely had to be handmade.
 So being handmade my main concern was security.
-I didn’t want it to come undone to easily, naturally.
+I didn’t want it to come undone too easily, naturally.
 On top of all that, the clasp had to be the widths of the bracelet.
 I figured a hook clasp would be best, but not very secure.
-So in final thought I did a double hook clasp, or at least that is what I’m calling it. 🙂 After do about four or five of them I ended up sticking with the first one I did.
+So in final thought, I did a double hook clasp, or at least that is what I’m calling it. 🙂 After do about four or five of them I ended up sticking with the first one I did.
 It was the most symmetrical.
 Once I hooked the bracelet together with this clasp, I knew it was the best clasp for this bracelet.
 It won’t go anywhere, yet easy to do and undo.